jtneal/ng-micro-frontend/README.md

 npm install ng-micro-frontend
 ```

+Now you can import the `MicroFrontendModule` into your AppModule.

 ## Getting Started

 This package only helps you setup your shell or container application that wraps your micro frontend custom elements.
 These custom elements can be built using Angular Elements or any other method you prefer.